Crash victim recalls terror after Mississippi road collapse

 Emily Williams said waiting in the collapse zone for help was terrifying.

-“In all honestly, I was ready to give up,” she said.
+“In all honesty, I was ready to give up,” she said.
 “I was like, ‘We’re not going to make it out of here.
 No one is going to find us.
 Everybody is just going to keep piling in.’”

 Emily’s father arrived, and she said once she heard him screaming from above, she knew she would be rescued.
 She is recovering from a torn colon, a broken leg and other injuries.
 Still, she said: “I feel so lucky.”